unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 typeof(data_epochs)
 ```
 !!! note
     In julia, `missing` is supported throughout the ecosystem.
 Thus, we can have partial trials and they will be incorporated / ignored at the respective functions.
-Helpful functions are the julia-base `disallowmissing` and the internal `Unfold.dropMissingEpochs` functions
+Helpful functions are the julia-base `disallowmissing` and the internal `Unfold.drop_missing_epochs` functions